That crunching noise that's pervading the air?

 If a vegetarian eats vegetables, what does a humanitarian eat?

 Cannibalism is considered one of the greatest taboos, so, naturally, it's become a trope.
-One idea which stands out is that human flesh is superficially similar to swine flesh, hence the nickname "long pig" and the phrase "eating the long pork". note A robot designed to taste wine corroborates this idea.
+One idea which stands out is that human flesh is superficially similar to swine flesh, hence the nickname "long pig" and the phrase "eating the long pork".note A robot designed to taste wine corroborates this idea.
 Thus, it should be delicious, which is reflected both in Hannibal Lecter's gourmet tastes, and in the idea in Sweeney Todd that pies with this ingredient would sell like hotcakes.
 Or hot pies.

-In Speculative Fiction, cannibalism is generally extended to include eating all sapient or humanoid creatures, even if they aren't technically eating their own species.
+In Speculative Fiction, cannibalism is generally extended to include eating any sapient creature, even if they aren't technically eating their own species.
 Any species that includes humans (or other humanoids) in its diet is usually portrayed as villainous, as is any species that routinely eats members of its own social group.
 Likewise, humans treating other sapient species as food are rarely treated sympathetically (unless What Measure Is a Non-Human? is in effect).
 If an alien or monster race make a practice of eating their own (as well as or instead of humans), then we have a case of Monstrous Cannibalism.

 If the cannibal systematically hunts down people on a regular basis so they can eat them, they'll be a Serial Killer as well.

-Note that this trope applies to non-humans who are sentient or otherwise capable of independent thought or communication even if they only eat their own kind.
+Note that this trope applies to non-humans who are sapient or otherwise capable of independent thought or communication even if they only eat their own kind.
 Likewise, this trope is not about anyone eating humans.
 It's about cannibalism.

 Interesting note: In many cultures this is actually the primary method of funerary rites, done either under the logic that the dead will be able to live on in their loved ones, or simply to make use of a perfectly good hunk of meat that no longer happens to be a person with rights, depending on the culture in question.

-Truth in Television (including Nature red in tooth and claw according to The Other Wiki, more than 1500 species are known eaters of their own), and often so disturbing we ask No Real Life Examples, Please!
+Truth in Television (including nature red in tooth and claw — according to The Other Wiki, more than 1500 species are known eaters of their own), and often so disturbing we ask No Real Life Examples, Please!

 - Autocannibalism: The act of eating yourself.